Chinese literature: Maoist Era (1949–76)

 After coming to power in 1949, the Communists gradually nationalized the publishing industry, centralized the book distribution system, and brought writers under institutional control through the Writers Union.
 A system of strict censorship was implemented, with Mao's Yan'an Talks as the guiding force.
 Periodic literary campaigns targeted figures such as Hu Shih and other figures from the New Culture period, especially Hu Feng, a protege of Lu Xun who, along with his wife Mei Zhi, did not toe the Party line on literature.

+In the early 1950s, programs developed to encourage and develop workers as writers.
+Among the most widely-known was the Literary Lecture Institute, founded by Ding Ling.

-Socialist realism became the uniform style, and many Soviet works were translated.
+Socialist realism became the uniform style, and multiple Soviet works were translated.
+The "two-in-one" principle of socialist literature combined revolutionary realism and revolutionary romanticism.
+The widely read genre of revolutionary history romance emphasized depicting stories in the pre-founding of the PRC, and included novels like Red Crag, The Song of Youth, Defend Yan'an, and The Red Sun.

-The ability to satirize and expose the evils in contemporary society that had made writers useful to the Chinese Communist Party before its accession to power was no longer welcomed.
-Party cultural leaders such as Zhou Yang used Mao's call to have literature "serve the people" to mount attacks on "petty bourgeois idealism" and "humanitarianism".
-This conflict came to a head in the Hundred Flowers Campaign (1956–57).
-Mao Zedong initially encouraged writers to speak out against problems in the new society.
-Having learned the lessons of the anti-Hu Feng campaign, they were reluctant, but then a flurry of newspaper articles, films, and literary works drew attention to such problems as bureaucratism and authoritarianism within the ranks of the party.
-Shocked at the level of discontent, Mao's Anti-Rightist Movement put large numbers of intellectuals through "thought reform" or sent them to labor camps.
+A surge of science fantasy writing, which emphasized technological marvels and novelties, occurred from the mid-1950s to the 1960s.
+Academic Rudolf Wagner writes that this trend was influenced by the Marching Toward Science campaign.

+In the first twenty years after the founding of the People's Republic of China, multiple literary works addressed the close relationship between rural Chinese and the Communist Party.
+Peasant novels portrayed the peasant experience during the land reform movement and in the forming of rural communes.
+These included works such as A Chronicle of Creation and Three Mile Bay.

-At the time of the Great Leap Forward (1957–59), the government increased its insistence on the use of socialist realism and combined with it so-called revolutionary realism and revolutionary romanticism.
+At the time of the Great Leap Forward (1957–59), the government increased its insistence on the use of socialist realism.
 Class struggle was a frequent narrative structure and political mode of expression in literature of the late 1950s.
 These narratives depicted class struggle as a way to resolve social conflict, usually through the protagonists uncovering a conspiracy between new and old class enemies.

-Despite the literary control and strictures to limit subjects to contemporary China and the glories of the revolution, writers produced widely read novels of energy and commitment.
-Examples of this new socialist literature include The Builder (Chuangye Shi 創業史) by Liu Qing 柳青, The Song of Youth (Qing Chun Zhi Ge 青春之歌) by Yang Mo, Tracks in the Snowy Forest (Lin Hai Xue Yuan 林海雪原) by Qu Bo, Keep the Red Flag Flying (Hong Qi Pu 紅旗譜) by Liang Bin 梁斌, The Red Sun (Hong Ri 紅日) by Wu Qiang 吳強, and Red Crag by Luo Guangbin 羅廣斌 and Yang Yiyan (楊益言).

 During the 1960s, the Maoist view of class struggle focused on challenging revisionism within society through the socialist education movement, and, motivated by concerns that Party bureaucrats might become a new bourgeoisie, implementing class struggle within the party itself.
 Literature of the period reflected both strands of class struggle.